-- 11 The Mission of the Río Texas Conference: to make disciples of Jesus Christ for the - transformation of the world.
-The Vision of the Río Texas Conference: Uniting Peoples, Vitalizing Congregations, Developing Leaders, Transforming Communities. - 14
+The Mission of the Río Texas Conference: to make disciples of Jesus Christ for the transformation of the world.
+The Vision of the Río Texas Conference: Uniting Peoples, Vitalizing Congregations, Developing Leaders, Transforming Communities.

-15 STRUCTURE AND AGENCIES
+STRUCTURE AND AGENCIES

-16 Uniting Table
+Uniting Table

-17 1.
-There shall be a Uniting Table whose function is to coordinate mission and ministry in the Río 18 Texas Conference through the four Vision Teams focused on the four pillars of the conference 19 Vision: Uniting Peoples, Vitalizing Congregations, Developing Leaders, and Transforming 20 Communities.
-The Uniting Table and the four Vision Teams are responsible for focusing on the 21 Mission Field.
-The membership of the Uniting Table shall be: the Bishop (ex officio without vote); 22 the dean of the cabinet; the lay leader; the chairpersons of the Uniting Peoples, Vitalizing 23 Congregations, Developing Leaders and Transforming Communities Vision Teams; the 24 chairperson or a representative of each administrative agency in Rule #6; one representative 25 each from the Board of Ordained Ministry, the Committee on the Episcopacy, and the Council on Children's Ministries; the presidents of United Methodist Women, United Methodist Men, the 26 27 Youth Ministries Council, and the Young Adult Ministry Council; and the chairperson.
-There shall also be seven (7) members at large and a Mission Field Advocate, nominated by the Committee 28 29 on Nominations and elected by the Annual Conference.
-All references in the Book of Discipline 30 to a conference council on ministries will be fulfilled by the Uniting Table.
-The Uniting Table is 31 accountable to, and funded by, the Annual Conference.
+- 1. There shall be a Uniting Table whose function is to coordinate mission and ministry in the Río Texas Conference through the four Vision Teams focused on the four pillars of the conference Vision: Uniting Peoples, Vitalizing Congregations, Developing Leaders, and Transforming Communities.
+The Uniting Table and the four Vision Teams are responsible for focusing on the Mission Field.
+The membership of the Uniting Table shall be: the Bishop (ex officio without vote); the dean of the cabinet; the lay leader; the chairpersons of the Uniting Peoples, Vitalizing Congregations, Developing Leaders and Transforming Communities Vision Teams; the chairperson or a representative of each administrative agency in Rule #6; one representative each from the Board of Ordained Ministry, the Committee on the Episcopacy, and the Council on Children's Ministries; the presidents of United Methodist Women, United Methodist Men, the Youth Ministries Council, and the Young Adult Ministry Council; and the chairperson.
+There shall also be seven (7) members at large and a Mission Field Advocate, nominated by the Committee on Nominations and elected by the Annual Conference.
+All references in the Book of Discipline to a conference council on ministries will be fulfilled by the Uniting Table.
+The Uniting Table is accountable to, and funded by, the Annual Conference. - a.

-- a.
 There shall be a Mission Field Advocate whose responsibility is to help the Uniting Table and the Vision Teams remain focused on the mission field by advocating for the people who are not in our churches, including those who are in poverty, those who are young, those who are marginalized, and those who are disempowered by our culture and society. - b.
-The Uniting Table and the four Vision Teams will be expected to recruit and engage lay and clergy persons across the conference to serve on task forces to assist in their responsibilities. - 39 c.
+The Uniting Table and the four Vision Teams will be expected to recruit and engage lay and clergy persons across the conference to serve on task forces to assist in their responsibilities. - c.
 Each Vision Team will have funding through the Annual Conference budget.
-Meetings of - 40 the Team will be funded through the amount budgeted to that Team.
-Appointed task forces - also will be funded through the amount provided in the Annual Conference budget assigned tothat Team.
+Meetings of the Team will be funded through the amount budgeted to that Team.
+Appointed task forces also will be funded through the amount provided in the Annual Conference budget assigned to that Team.

 - d.
 The Committee on Nominations shall nominate, and the Annual Conference shall elect, the chairpersons of the Uniting Table and each of the four Vision Teams.
 None of these chairpersons shall have any other specific ministry responsibilities on the Uniting Table or any of the Vision Teams, nor shall they be chairperson of any other conference agency. - e.
-The Constitutions for United Methodist Women (¶ 647) and United Methodist Men (¶ 648) are included in - 7 the 2016 Book of Discipline.
-United Methodist Women and United Methodist Men are - 8 independent organizations which nominate and elect their own leaders.
-Each of these 9 organizations is represented by the president and/or another designated person on various - organizations is represented by the president and/or another designated person on various agencies of the Annual Conference, including the Uniting Table.
-United Methodist Women - relates to the national organization of United Methodist Women.
-United Methodist Men relates - 12 to the General Commission on United Methodist Men. - 13 14
+The Constitutions for United Methodist Women (¶ 647) and United Methodist Men (¶ 648) are included in the 2016 Book of Discipline.
+United Methodist Women and United Methodist Men are independent organizations which nominate and elect their own leaders.
+Each of these organizations is represented by the president and/or another designated person on various agencies of the Annual Conference, including the Uniting Table.
+United Methodist Women relates to the national organization of United Methodist Women.
+United Methodist Men relates to the General Commission on United Methodist Men.

-15 Uniting Peoples Vision Team
+Uniting Peoples Vision Team